-Intramural sports are offered Wednesday through Friday from 3:15pm to 4:00pm.
+Intramural sports are offered Tuesday through Thursday from 3:15 pm to 4:00 pm.
 If you are a sports enthusiast interested in non-competitive games, you may participate if you bring a signed permission slip.
 A variety of activities, changing with the seasons, is offered.
+To participate in extracurricular activities, clubs, field trips, and/or interscholastic sports, students must adhere to the eligibility criteria.

 Intramural days are as follows: